-The magnitude of the proposal cannot be understated (Figure 1).
+One thing is certain.
+The magnitude of the proposal cannot be overstated (Figure 1).
 With an FAR of 18, it would represent the highest density development outside of Manhattan since 1961 that does not use a transfer of development rights to achieve its peak density.
+As such, this is far from the transition area envisioned fourteen years ago.